wafflescloud/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list animals
+1. User requests to delete an animal by specifying the animal’s name
-2. AddressBook shows a list of animals
+2. AddressBook checks if the animal exists
-3. User requests to delete a specific animal in the list
+3. AddressBook deletes the animal
-4. AddressBook deletes the animal
+4. AddressBook shows a confirmation message and the updated list
 Use case ends

 **Extensions**